Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

 \subsubsection{Perturbed GDA}

 We prove \cref{thm:tight-alter}~(ii) in this subsection.
 Based on \cref{eg:os-gda}, we show that \emph{Perturbed GDA} requires at least the stated number of iterations in \cref{thm:pgda-nc-c-epi}~(ii) to find an $\epsilon$-OS.
-Our analysis relies on the fact established in \cref{lemma:x-lessthan-1}: Under a suitable initialization and step-size choice, the iterates satisfy $|x_t|\le 1$ and $y_t\ge 0$ for all $t$.
-This is useful because, by \cref{hfunc:altergda-tight-os}, $h(\cdot)$ is convex on $|x|\le 1$, and therefore $f(\cdot,y_t)=y_t h(\cdot)$ is convex in $x$ on this regime since $y_t\ge 0$.
+Our analysis relies on the fact established in \cref{lemma:x-lessthan-1}: Under a suitable initialization and step-size choice, the iterates satisfy $|x^t|\le 1$ and $y^t\ge 0$ for all $t$.
+This is useful because, by \cref{hfunc:altergda-tight-os}, $h$ is convex on $|x|\le 1$, and therefore $f(x,y^t)=y^t h(x)$ is convex in $x$ when $y^t\ge 0$.